2025-2026 Course Catalog – Humanities: Social Studies

 Offered: Fall

-Exploring United States Government: Political Theory and Practice (CL)
+Exploring United States Government: The Constitution (CL)

 Prerequisite: Two credits of American History or Senior status